 Entering a new career, or building up new skills for career progression, can be an exciting time.
-Whether you are wanting to start a course full-time, wanting to get an official qualification for your current position, or just trying to figure out if you’ll be able to balance work and study, there are a variety of options available to you to suit your needs at Central Regional TAFE, so you can focus on developing your skillset for the job that you really want.
+Whether you are wanting to start a course full-time, wanting to get an official qualification for your current position, or just trying to figure out if you will be able to balance work and study, there are a variety of options available to you to suit your needs at Central Regional TAFE, so you can focus on developing your skillset for the job that you really want.

 How To Balance Work and Study

 Working part-time, as a casual, or as a full-time employee?
 Our courses are available in different, flexible delivery modes to help you balance work and study, ranging from part-time delivery, online mode, and even traineeships and apprenticeships that will get you relevant work experience and go towards your study credits at the same time.
 Balancing work and study has never been easier!
-With flexible courses on offer year-round, we’ll work with you towards your learning outcomes, whatever they may be, so that you can work and study at the same time, maximise the benefits of your chosen course, and get started on your career progression in your own time.
+With flexible courses on offer year-round, we will work with you towards your learning outcomes, whatever they may be, so that you can work and study at the same time, maximise the benefits of your chosen course, and get started on your career progression in your own time.

 What Are Micro-Credentials?

-If you’re keen on improving a specific skill, you can choose to undergo a micro-credential, which is simply a certification-style qualification that builds on specific skills that you can add to your career repertoire.
+If you are keen on improving a specific skill, you can choose to undergo a micro-credential, which is simply a certification-style qualification that builds on specific skills that you can add to your career repertoire.
 Having these official qualifications not only enhances your skills, but also enhances employability and career prospects.

 We have a variety of options of micro-credentials to choose from at Central Regional TAFE.
-From our Microsoft Office Skills Set program, to Portrait Photography, you’ll be able to find a micro-credential, short course, or skill set program which will definitely hone your skills for your chosen industry while providing you with suitable qualifications no matter where you choose to go in your career.
+From our Microsoft Office Skills Set program, to Portrait Photography, you will be able to find a micro-credential, short course, or skill set program which will definitely hone your skills for your chosen industry while providing you with suitable qualifications no matter where you choose to go in your career.

 Getting Your Experience Recognised